-- Uros Islands or the Floating Islands are man made islands out of reeds.
-The reeds grow naturally on the banks of the lake, the Uros people take them and form islands out of them, by constantly adding reeds on the surface.
+- Uros Islands or the Floating Islands are artificial islands out of reeds.
+The reeds grow naturally on the banks of the lake.
+The Uros people take them and form islands out of them by constantly adding reeds on the surface.

 As with everything in Peru, accommodation is very cheap (about $3 per night).
-You can get to Taquile from Puno for about $10, and there are daily cruises to the island.
-Usually these cruises will stop by on a floating island too, so don’t miss this unique experience.
+You can get to Taquile from Puno for about $10.
+There are daily cruises to the island.
+Usually, these cruises will also stop on a floating island, so don’t miss this unique experience.

-- Island of the Sun (Isla del Sol) is the biggest island onLake Titicaca.
+- Island of the Sun (Isla del Sol) is the biggest island on Lake Titicaca.
 It is best reached from Copacabana, on the Bolivian side of the lake.
-Worth visiting on the island is theGold Museum (which displays many Inca treasures), and the Fountain of Youth.
+You can visit the Gold Museum on the island (which displays many Inca treasures) and the Fountain of Youth.

 If you stay there overnight, you will enjoy the party that is organized there every night.
 You will get traditional dresses, and local people will help you learn their traditional dance.